zhangchengyue/AbunRNA/README.md

 ## Acknowledgements

 This package was developed as part of an assessment for 2022 BCB410H:
-Applied Bioinformatics, University of Toronto, Toronto, CANADA.
+Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `AbunRNA` welcomes issues, enhancement requests, and other contributions.
+To submit an issue, use the GitHub issues.